 GIC Retiree Dental Plan

-Metropolitan Life Insurance Company (MetLife) is the provider of the GIC Retiree Dental Plan.
-The plan offers a fixed reimbursement for dental services:
+The GIC has selected Metropolitan Life Insurance Company (MetLife) to continue as its carrier for the GIC Retiree Dental Plan.
+The plan offers a fixed reimbursement of up to $1,250 per member per year for dental services:

 All state retirees, Elderly Governmental Retirees (EGRs), survivors, GIC Retired Municipal Teachers (RMTs who do not participate in the municipal health-only program) and Retirees and Survivors from participating Municipalities are eligible for the GIC Retiree Dental Plan.